giopunt/setup-jest-with-coverage/notes.md

 Then add the coverage option, every threshold should be set to 100% :

 Make sure that:
-- We ignore any configuration file or rename it to `.json`
+- You ignore any configuration file or rename it to `.json`
-- We update `.gitignore` to ignore the `coverage` output folder.
+- You update `.gitignore` to ignore the `coverage` output folder.

 Eg.
 ```js